pchemguy/SQLite-ICU-MinGW/index.md

 make -j4
 ```

-Configure should create "Makefile" and five other files in the "build" folder and exit successfully. `make` should generate additional files/folders but should fail.
+Configure should create "Makefile" and five other files in the "build" folder and exit successfully. "make" should generate additional files/folders but should fail.
 The error message should contain references to files in /usr/include.
-But /usr/include files belong to the MSYS toolchain, so MinGW and MSYS toolchains have been mixed. `make` should only use files located inside ${MINGW_PREFIX} and its subfolders.
+But /usr/include files belong to the MSYS toolchain, so MinGW and MSYS toolchains have been mixed. "make" should only use files located inside ${MINGW_PREFIX} and its subfolders.
 Inspection of the compiler's command line should reveal "-I/usr/include" option.

 The “sqlite3/build/Makefile” should be inspected next, and it provides a hint that configure script generated this option for the TCL library (compare with “sqlite3/Makefile.in”).
 TCL is used extensively by the SQLite build process for preprocessing of the source files.
 The make script also builds a TCL-SQLite interface.
 To find TCL-related compiler options, the configure script looks for the “tclsh” file and checks for several versioned variants first.
 Note that MSYS/MinGW setup described above installs TCL is in all toolchains.
 The “tclsh” file from the MSYS package has a version suffix, whereas the one from the MinGW package does not.
 Because both MinGW and MSYS binary directories are in the path, configure picks the wrong TCL package.
 Also, note that “\$(READLINE_FLAGS)” in the “sqlite3/build/Makefile” points to the MSYS toolchain.
 The SQLite configure script has options: